-The Corporate Governance and Nominating Committee (previously known as the Corporate Governance, Nominating and Sustainability Committee) is presently comprised of Maurice Swan (Chair), R. Marc Bustin, Alice Schroeder and Andy Tester.
+The Corporate Governance and Nominating Committee is presently comprised of Maurice Swan (Chair), Candace MacGibbon, Alice Schroeder and Andy Tester.
 Each of the members of the Corporate Governance and Nominating Committee is independent within the meaning of the Governance Disclosure Rule.